Republic Airport, 1230 New Highway, Farmingdale, NY 11735

 (631) 293 - 6398

 DescriptionThe American Airpower Museum is located at Republic Airport, 1230 New Highway, in Farmingdale, New York.
-The paved parking lot has three handicapped spaces that are closest to the entrance.
+The paved parking lot no longer has any dedicated accessible parking spaces.
+People park along the side of the road/

 The exhibits are located in an airplane hangar, with more planes just outside, on the tarmac.
 Besides the array of vintage planes, there is a recreation of a WWII briefing room, ready room and canteen.
 Entry to an amphibian vehicle is three steps up.
 The aisles are wide.
 It is easy to maneuver.
 Some benches can be found near the Canteen.